signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 We'll begin by using the computed "factors" to look at different movie genres.

+* The column separator in `movies.dat` must be changed to something aside from a double colon (`"::"`) because passing in `sep=":"` will not work on account of some movies including colons in their titles.
+Open `movies.dat` in a text editor, replace each instance of `"::"` with a tilde (`"~"`), and save the edited dataset under a different filename.

 * As with the ratings dataset, load the movies dataset (in `movies.dat`) and name the columns appropriately.

-* How many different genres are listed in the dataset?
-(You may find [`strsplit()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/strsplit.html) helpful.)
-There is a single genre which is obviously the result of a data entry error.
-Add an appropriately named column for all of the *other* genres to serve as an *indicator variable* for whether each movie belongs to a particular genre.
-Fill in the entries of those columns accordingly.

-* Restrict to movies which were listed at least once in the ratings dataset.
+Restrict to movies which were listed at least once in the ratings dataset.

 Examine the dimensions of the calculated matrix $\textbf{V}$ in `best_svd`.
 The $i$th row corresponds to the movie with ID $i$ and the $j$th column represents the "scores" for the $j$th "movies factor" (loosely speaking).
 We're interested in analyzing these "factors".
 To that end: